hashicorp/nomad/website/source/docs/job-specification/reschedule.html.md

 }
 ```

-~> The reschedule stanza does not apply to `system` jobs because they run on every node.
+~> The reschedule stanza does not apply to `system` jobs because they run on
+   every node.

 ## `reschedule` Parameters

-- `attempts` `(int: <varies>)` - Specifies the number of reschedule attempts allowed in the
+- `attempts` `(int: <varies>)` - Specifies the number of reschedule attempts
-  configured interval.
-Defaults vary by job type, see below for more
+   allowed in the configured interval.
+Defaults vary by job type, see below
-  information.
+   for more information.

-- `interval` `(string: <varies>)` - Specifies the duration which begins when the
+- `interval` `(string: <varies>)` - Specifies the sliding window which begins
-  first reschedule attempt starts and ensures that only `attempts` number of reschedule happen
+   when the first reschedule attempt starts and ensures that only `attempts`
-  within it.
-If more than `attempts` number of failures happen with this interval, Nomad will
+   number of reschedule happen within it.
+If more than `attempts` number of
-  not reschedule any more.
+   failures happen with this interval, Nomad will not reschedule any more.

-Information about reschedule attempts are displayed in the CLI and API for allocations.
+Information about reschedule attempts are displayed in the CLI and API for
-Rescheduling is enabled by default for service and batch jobs with the options shown below.
+allocations.
+Rescheduling is enabled by default for service and batch jobs
+with the options shown below.

 ### `reschedule` Parameter Defaults

 The values for the `reschedule` parameters vary by job type.
-Here are the
+Below are the
 defaults by job type:

-- The default batch reschedule policy is:
+- The Default Batch Reschedule Policy is:

     ```hcl
     reschedule {